yasutakatou/secretloader/README.md

 config file update!: /home/ady/.aws/credentials
 ```

-The credentials for ProfileB can be rotated by allowing time for the new ProfileA information to percolate, and then updating the credentials for ProfileB.
+The credentials for ProfileB can be rotated by allowing time for the new ProfileA information to percolate, and then updating the credentials for ProfileB.<br>

-note) I'm assuming the script will run, so you shouldn't rotate it before summer vacation or before a long break. :)
+note) I'm assuming the script will run, so you shouldn't rotate it before summer vacation or before a long break. :)<br>
 note) If you want to rotate other credentials, you can do so by creating two IAMs and modifying the script in the same way.

 # options